 Look at the image below which gives a consolidated view of the different components that are involved in the process and their functionalities:

-You can receive data from different sources and this process can be set to be automatic data forwarding by executing few scripts.
+You can receive data from different sources and this process can be set to be automatic data forwarding by executing a few scripts.

-All the files that are coming can be monitored and real time detection of changes can be achieved.
+All the files that are coming can be monitored and real-time detection of changes can be achieved.

-The forwarder can play an important role to clone the data, capable of load balancing and intelligently route the data.
+The forwarder can play an important role to clone the data, capable of load balancing, and intelligently route the data.
 All these activities can be done before the data being reached out to the indexer.

-A deployment server is used to manage the entire configuration, deployment, and policies etc.
+A deployment server is used to manage the entire configuration, deployment, and policies, etc.